twhite96/made-mistakes-gatsby/src/posts/notes/typography-urban-outfitters.md

 ## Readability no nos

-{% figure caption:"Just for giggles I mocked up a type treatment with left justified type and varying font weights.
+Just for giggles I mocked up a type treatment with left justified type and varying font weights.
 Which one do you think is easier to read?
-A or B." %}
+A or B.

 ![Urban Outfitters type comparison](../../images/UO-product-text.jpg)
-{% endfigure %}

-{% figure caption:"White type on a light gray background is awful for readability." %}
+White type on a light gray background is awful for readability.

 ![Another example of bad type and no regard for readability](../../images/UO-awful-readability.jpg)
-{% endfigure %}

-{% figure caption:"This page isn't half bad.
+This page isn't half bad.
 No justified type, nice rag, and solid use of a grid.
-A++" %}
+A++, would read again.

 ![Urban Outfitters catalog typography](../../images/UO-type-hiearchy.jpg)
-{% endfigure %}